MicrosoftDocs/architecture-center/docs/framework/security/monitor-resources.md

 ## Containers

-Application containers architectures have an extra layer of abstraction and orchestration.
+Containerized workloads have an extra layer of abstraction and orchestration.
 That complexity requires specific security measures that protect against common container attacks such as supply chain attacks.

 - Use container registries that are validated for security.
-Images in public registries may contain malware or unwanted applications that can only get detected when the container is running.
+Images in public registries might contain malware or unwanted applications that activate when the container is running.
 Build a process for developers to request and rapidly get security validation of new containers and images.
 The process should validate against your security standards.
 This includes applying security updates, scanning for unwanted code such as backdoors and illicit crypto coin miners, scanning for security vulnerabilities, and application of secure development practices.

     A popular process pattern is the quarantine pattern.
 This pattern allows you to get your images on a dedicated container registry and subject them to security or compliance scrutiny applicable for your organization.
 After it's validated, they can then be released from quarantine and promoted to being available.